anoma/juvix-anoma-test/ResourceMachineSpec.md

 * cnk - is a nullifier key commitment.
 Corresponds to the nullifier key nk used to derive the resource nullifier
 * rseed - randomness seed used to derive whatever randomness needed

+The cnk is the nullifier public key.

+The logic function field is the Nat corresponding to the bytes of the hash of the Nock representation of the logic function.
+Conceptually it is: `hash >> anomaEncode`

 ```juvix "resource body" +=
 type Resource := mk {